-Certain types of toys and games are great for encouraging kids to practice open ended play.
+Certain types of toys and games are great for encouraging kids to practice creativity.
 The best thing about open ended toys is that your kid can use them differently, meaning that you can get away with just a few (but well chosen!) toys!
 The trick lies in choosing quality toys that will last and last.

 Here are great options for open ended toys that will grow with your child.

 Blocks are the ultimate open-ended toy because there are so many different ways that your toddler can use them – learning to count, moving the blocks from one hand to the other to develop their fine motor skills, building towers and knocking them down to learn about cause-and-effect, using them for pretend play, and so on.